bobbyngo/Access-Control-Prototype/README.md

 – Special Note: The list should be flexible to allow for the addition of new exclusions over time.
 - Passwords matching the format of calendar dates, license plate numbers, telephone numbers, or other common numbers must be prohibited
 - Passwords matching the user ID must be prohibited

+### Access Control Policy
+- Clients can view their account balance, view their investments portfolio, and view the contact details of their Financial Advisor
+- Premium Clients can modify their investment portfolio and view the contact details of their Financial Planner and Investment Analyst
+- All Finvest Holdings employees (except for Technical Support) can view a client’s account balance and investment portfolio, but only Financial Advisors, Financial Planners, and Investment Analysts can modify a client’s investment portfolio.
+- Financial Planners can view money market instruments.
+- Financial Advisors and Financial Planners can view private consumer instruments.
+- Investment Analysts can view money market instruments, derivatives trading, interest instruments, and private consumer instruments.
+- Technical Support can view a client’s information and request client account access to troubleshoot client’s technical issues.
+- Tellers can only access the system during business hours from 9:00AM to 5:00PM.
+- Compliance Officers can validate modifications to investment portfolios

 ### Registration
 Navigate to user_register_ui.py and run the program to register.
 If the password doesn't match the policy, error will display </br>